 It’s critical that a medical provider has a good website.
-But the website also needs to comply with the Health Insurance Portability and Accountability Act (HIPAA).
+But the website also needs to enable the Health Insurance Portability and Accountability Act (HIPAA).
 If it doesn’t, your website can cause irreparable damage to your reputation and heavy fines and penalties.

-The following tips will help ensure the website you design is effective and HIPAA compliant.
+The following tips will help ensure the website you design is effective and HIPAA-friendly.

-To ensure your website is HIPAA compliant, you need to understand the basics of HIPAA.
+To ensure your website is HIPAA-friendly, you need to understand the basics of HIPAA.

 HIPAA was created to regulate how protected health information (PHI) is secured.
 PHI is basically any patient data, such as a name, address, telephone number, birthday, email address, or medical record.
 Even scheduling an appointment requires the use of PHI, because you’re dealing with information that identifies who the patient is.

 According to HIPAA, healthcare providers and vendors who encounter PHI must comply with the regulations.
 HIPAA designates healthcare providers as “covered entities” and the vendors they use as “business associates.”
 If a provider is working with a vendor and PHI is involved, the two parties must sign a business associate agreement (BAA), which legally covers the provider if there’s a data breach..